Piyushmittal2192/Reinforcement-Learning/README.md

 - probability of moving from state i to state j i.e. i->j
 - assumption this probabilty will remain same irreseptive of time. i.e. no matter what prob of going from state i to j will remain same always.
 - p(state(t) = j | state(t-1) = i) = count(i->j)/ count(i)
+- Single Transition or step of MDP Representation = {s, a, r, s'}